 Many theories have been put forward as to why the Fist of Artay has never been found.
 A plurality proclaim that it was lost in some horrifying cataclysm of some type or another, often with the caveat that it was wiped from existence.
 A slightly smaller amount state that, as the Seventeenth Galactic Empire was renowned for long-lasting giant machines (just take the Emissary of Siellau, which as of 8722 can still theoretically be talked to as it burns its way out of the galaxy on its fakedrives), the Fist of Artay must still be out there somewhere- perhaps pretending that the Seventeenth Galactic Empire is still extant.
 Sources from the area that the Seventeenth Galactic Empire claimed (now somewhat disparate due to the time that's passed since, with stellar drift meaning one star is even easily accessible from the Ecumene) say that it is not lost- but it is not found either.

 FTL technology has many different interpretations, from alternate world-volumes to interstellar railroads to just plain ignoring physics.
-However, no method yet available has breached the six-hours-per-light-year barrier, even unsafely... except one.
+However, few methods yet available have breached the six-hours-per-light-year barrier, even unsafely.
+All of these are ancient artifacts or highly selective- except, technically, one.
 A project in the Manakay system in 8648 sought to develop such a drive by the opposite path as normal- rather than improving or building upon FTL principles already developed, why not aim for something completely beyond current FTL technology?
 Their aim was a craft that could travel ten light-years per day.
 After countless tests and a few years, all the scientists were so thoroughly tired of the maddening intricacies of the project that they bundled into the test starcraft and activated the drive.

 They had constant, debilitating nausea for a full week, as did the ship's computer.
 And all of the parts of the ship that were aware enough to register nausea.
 But when it was finally, mercifully over they found themselves on the very edge of the "mainland" Ecumene, orbiting a planet that had chosen to join so recently that the news hadn't reached Manakay yet.
 They had travelled six hundred seventy light-years in six days, perhaps a thirty-third of the time that would be needed by even the fastest other drive- and, of course, outpacing the ansible-based news of their departure by over two years.